MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 ### Are full Power Automate capabilities included in Power Apps licenses?

-Power Apps licenses will continue to include Power Automate capabilities.
-However, flows will need to run within the context of the app, which refers to using the same data sources for triggers or actions as the app.
-Consuming standalone Power Automate flows unrelated to the app(s) will require purchase of a standalone Power Automate license.
+Power Apps licenses continue to include Power Automate capabilities.
+However, flows need to run within the context of the app, which refers to using the same data sources for triggers or actions as the app.
+Consuming standalone Power Automate flows unrelated to the app(s) requires purchase of a standalone Power Automate license.

 ### Do all my users need to be licensed with the same types of Power Apps licenses, or can I mix licenses?